kuninethan95/dsc-phase-2-project/RM2.md

 ### OHE Ordinal Conclusion
 - R^2 of 0.71
-- Majority of the OHE variables are not statistically significant so may drop them
+- Majority of the OHE variables are not statistically significant so they can be dropped
 - QQ plot looks normal
-- Homoscedasticity looks passable
+- Homoscedasticity looks like it has been met

 ------